ccarrero-sf/cortex_agents_summit/README.md

 This lab will explain step by step how to build a Data Agent using Snowflake Cortex Agents.
 You will be able to build a Data Agent that is able to use both Structured and Unstructured data to answer sales assistant questions.

-First step will be to build the Tools that will be provided to the Data Agent in order to make the work.
-Snowflake provides two very powerfull tools in order to use Structured and Unstructured data: Cortex Analyst and Cortex Search.
+First step will be to build the Tools that will be provided to the Data Agent in order to do the work.
+Snowflake provides two very powerful tools in order to use Structured and Unstructured data: Cortex Analyst and Cortex Search.

 A custom and unique dataset about bikes and ski will be used by this setup, but you should be able to use your own data.
-This artificial dataset goal is to make sure that we are using data not available within Internet, so no LLM will be able to know about our own data.
+This artificial dataset's goal is to make sure that we are using data not available on the Internet, so no LLM will be able to know about our own data.

-First step will be to create your own Snowflake Trial Account (our use the one provided for you during this hands-on lab).
-Once you have created it, you will be using Snowflake GIT integration to get access to all data that will be needed during this lab.
+The first step will be to create your own Snowflake Trial Account (our use the one provided for you during this hands-on lab).
+Once you have created it, you will be using Snowflake GIT integration to get access to all the data that will be needed during this lab.

 ## Step 1: Setup GIT Integration

 Open a Worksheet, copy/paste the following code and execute all.
-This will setup the GIT repository and will copy everything you will be using during the lab.
+This will set up the GIT repository and will copy everything you will be using during the lab.

 ``` sql
 CREATE or replace DATABASE CC_CORTEX_AGENTS_SUMMIT;